asika32764/vaseman/.vaseman/entries/documentation/permalink.md

 This page will generated to `/flower/sakura.html`.

-> NOTE: Permalink can only use in static pages, it will not work when we open dynamic pages.
+> NOTE: Permalink can only use in static pages, it will not work in inside project.